wp-plugins/yelp-widget-pro/readme.txt

 4. How the widget looks in a website sidebar

 == Changelog ==

+= 1.3.7 =
+* Updated: Improved logic to communicate between Software API and plugin

 = 1.3.6 =
 * FIXED: Issue with Sorting feature not working properly